 Okmulgee in Okmulgee County, Oklahoma — The American South (West South Central)

 Location.
-35° 37.385′ N, 95° 58.336′ W. Marker is in Okmulgee, Oklahoma, in Okmulgee County.
-Marker is at the intersection of West 6th Street (State Highway 56) and South Morton Avenue, on the right when traveling east on West 6th Street.
-Marker is located in front of the Old Creek Capitol building.
+35° 37.384′ N, 95° 58.338′ W. Marker is in Okmulgee, Oklahoma, in Okmulgee County.
+Marker is on West 6th Street (State Highway 56), on the left when traveling west.
+The marker is on the grounds of the Old Creek Council House.
 Touch for map.
 Marker is at or near this postal address: 100 West 6th Street, Okmulgee OK 74447, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 2 other markers are within 13 miles of this marker, measured as the crow flies.
-Samuel Checote (here, next to this Henryetta War Memorial (approx. 12.7 miles away).
+At least 4 other markers are within 13 miles of this marker, measured Creek Capitol (here, next to this marker); Forced to Capitulate by Command or Shot out of the Sky: (approx. 1.8 miles away); Ernest Childers (approx. 1.8 miles away); Henryetta War Memorial (approx. 12.7 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 27, 2014, by Michael Manning of Woodlawn, Tennessee.
-This page has been viewed 335 times since then and 9 times this year.
-Photos: 1, 2. submitted on August 27, 2014, by Michael Manning of Woodlawn, Tennessee. • Bernard Fisher was the editor who published this page.
+This page was last revised on September 24, 2020.
+It was originally submitted on August 28, 2014, by Michael Manning of Woodlawn, Tennessee.
+This page has been viewed 483 times since then and 18 times this year.
+Photos: 1, 2, 3. submitted on August 28, 2014, by Michael Manning of Woodlawn, Tennessee. • Bernard Fisher was the editor who published this page.

 Editor’s want-list for this marker.
 A photo of the marker and the surrounding area in context. • Can you help?